 This paper is part of an ongoing project of determining what aspects of the band structure and momentum densities can be measured by EMS, using silicon as an example.
-We investigated the dispersion along the main symmetry directions, the influence of sample rotations on the measured spectral momentum densities, and the possibility of measuring momentum densities along lines not going through zero momentum.
-This last option is investigated in this paper in more details.
-We measure in a systematic way the momentum densities along lines in momentum space that are separated by a reciprocal lattice vector.
-In the reduced scheme all these measurements are equivalent.
-For a given momentum value peaks are only found at energy levels as predicted by band structure theory.
-The relative intensities of the bands change dramatically, if we shift the measurement by a reciprocal lattice vector, in a way that reflects the momentum density, revealing new important information about the (modulus square of) coefficients $|c{\mathbf{k}-\mathbf{G}}|^2$ of the Bloch function.
+We have investigated in previous works the dispersion along the main symmetry directions, the influence of sample rotations on the measured spectral momentum densities, and the possibility of measuring momentum densities along lines in momentum space, not going through zero momentum.
+This last option is investigated in this paper in more detail.
+We measure in a systematic way the momentum densities along lines in momentum space that are separated by a reciprocal lattice

-FIG. 1: The EMS spectrometer and the working of its deflectors.
+FIG. 1.
+The EMS spectrometer and the working of its deflectors.
 In (a) we show the geometry of the experiment.
 Scattered and ejected electrons with momenta in the hatched area are detected.
 In (b) we show the top view (looking down along the y-axis) with the scattering angle $\theta$ that can be varied by two sets of deflectors (dashed lines are trajectories with deflectors switched on).
-In (c) we show that the scattering angle $\theta$ is chosen in such a way that the recoil momentum is along the y- axis and proportional to $\phi_1 - \phi_2$ .
+In (c) we show that the scattering angle $\theta$ is chosen in such a way that the recoil momentum is along the y-axis and proportional to $\phi_1 - \phi_2$ .
 By applying voltages to the deflectors one can change the scattering angle and measure also the momentum densities for momentum values with either one or both components of $q{x,z} \neq 0$ (d).